mortezagolzan/Trend_Analyzer/README.md

 # Trend Analyzer

-An application that analyzes trends and provides AI-powered insights using LLM.
-This project demonstrates a practical implementation of LLM using LangChain.
+A powerful application that analyzes trends and delivers AI-driven insights using LLM and LangChain.
+Users can interactively ask follow-up questions based on the insights, and if a query extends beyond the retrieved data, the system automatically searches online to provide relevant answers.

 ![Trend Analyzer Demo](data/demo.gif)